Jesco von Puttkamer

 He was an advocate of human space exploration, and the search for extraterrestrial intelligence (SETI).
 While at NASA, he served as the program manager in charge of long-range planning of deep space crewed activities (flights beyond Earth orbit).
 He was regarded as an expert on the Russian space program.

 Puttkamer assisted with daily on-orbit operations at NASA from 2009 until 2012.

-His was given the nickname Jessie by DeForest Kelley, whom Puttkammer called Dee.
+He was given the nickname Jessie by DeForest Kelley, whom Puttkammer called Dee.

 He died of a sudden flu-like illness on 27 December 2012.

 Early life

 He was born, in Leipzig, to the German noble Puttkamer family with the titular rank of baron (Freiherr).
 According to family tradition, each firstborn Puttkamer son is given the forename Jesco.

 Puttkamer finished high school in Konstanz, and studied mechanical engineering at the Technische Hochschule (RWTH Aachen University) in Aachen.

 Career

-In 1962, Puttkamer left Germany for the United States, where he was recruited into Wernher von Braun's rocket team at the NASA Marshall Space Flight Center in Huntsville, Alabama.
+In 1962, Puttkamer left West Germany for the United States, where he was recruited into Wernher von Braun's rocket team at the NASA Marshall Space Flight Center in Huntsville, Alabama.
 He was a senior engineer on the Apollo program.
 His supervisor at Marshall was Ernst Geissler.

 He was granted United States citizenship in 1967.

 Puttkammer was a consultant and technical advisor for Star Trek: The Motion Picture (1979), contributing the hypothetical theory behind the faster-than-light space warp drive, and the wormhole effect featured in the film.

 From 1985 to 2000, he lectured at FH Aachen as an Honorary Professor.
 In 1995, Puttkamer was awarded an honorary Doctorate in Philosophy by Saarland University for his pioneering contributions to the understanding of space flight.
 He was a frequent consultant to President George W. Bush during the implementation of the president's Vision for Space Exploration.

 Puttkamer said that among his most treasured achievements at NASA were: his contributions to the Apollo program; the lunar landing in 1969, which fulfilled President John F. Kennedy's mandate; and recovering America's experimental space station Skylab after its disastrous launch into orbit on 14 May 1973.
 He often spoke of "rescuing" the backup Skylab from being scrapped, so it could be publicly displayed in the National Air and Space Museum in Washington, D.C.

 An interview of Puttkamer by Jörg Weigand was published in Perry Rhodan, Issue 2302.
 He was a guest on ZDF's Nachtstudio in 2009.
-The episode, hosted by Volker Panzer, titled "Moonstruck", was a retrospective on German contributions to space exploration, and focused heavily on the Apollo moon landing.
+The episode, hosted by Volker Panzer, titled "Moonstruck", was a retrospective on German contributions to space exploration, and focused heavily on the Apollo Moon landing.